monotone-studio/monotone/README.md

 ## Automatic Range Partitioning

 Automatically partition data by range or time intervals (min/max).
-Create partitions on write.
+Transparently create partitions on write.
 Support partitions in past and future.

 Each partition has in-memory storage associated with partition file.
 Eventually in-memory storage